 A thorough screening is required to evaluate the need for specialty care, including screening clinical history, mental status, aphasia, geriatric depression, physical function, and behavior.
 The state also requires specific scores on the Physical Self Maintenance Scale and Behavior Screen form in order for a resident to move into a specialty care facility.

 Senior Assisted Living Details and Costs for Cities in Alabama

-The listings below are some of the larger cities in Alabama.
-Each city details page provides details on senior and assisted living options, independent living, senior apartments and homes, and memory care.
-City pages may include details on costs, amenities, services provided, and other useful information.
+Listed below are some of the larger cities in Alabama.
+Each listing page provides details on assisted living housing, independent living, senior group homes, and Alzheimer's care.
+City pages may include details on costs, amenities and services offered, medical care, among other information.